 Sciatica is a debilitating condition, making simple day to day tasks feel insurmountable and diminishing your quality of life.
-The pain, which originates in your lower back but often travels down your buttocks and legs, can engulf you, leaving you hurt, tired, and feeling overwhelmed.
-Sherwood Chiropractic Center in Atlanta can change that, providing natural, proven treatments for sciatica that will help you feel whole again.
-Their dedicated doctors and staff will work tirelessly to give you back control of your life with the goal of eliminating pain for good.
+The pain, which originates in your lower back often travels down your buttocks and legs, can engulf you, leaving you hurt, tired, and feeling overwhelmed.
+Chiropractic Center therapy can change that, providing natural, proven treatments for sciatica that help you feel whole again.
+You will find that the best experienced chiropractors work tirelessly to give you back control of your life with the goal of eliminating pain for good.

 The first step to treating sciatica is understanding what it is.
 By definition, sciatica, or sciatic nerve pain, occurs when excessive pressure is put on your sciatic nerve due to irritation or pinching at the root.
 Pain, numbness, or discomfort often travels along the length of the nerve, which runs from your lower back through your buttocks and down the length of both legs.